200803-java-devops/project0-lawrence/README.md

     - [ ] Has a username and password database.
     - [ ] Player's score persists through multiple sessions.
 - [ ] Has a leaderboard of high scores.
-- [ ] One server can host multiple rooms of four players.